TYPO3-Documentation/TYPO3CMS-Guide-Extbase/Documentation/Fluid/ViewHelper/Uri/Email.rst

 .. include:: ../../../Includes.txt

+.. _vh-uri-email:

 f:uri.email
 ===========

-With this ViewHelper you can link to an email address.
+With this ViewHelper you can create a URI for an email address.
+If you need a ViewHelper for creating a link, look at :ref:`vh-link-email`.

 If you enabled email encryption in TypoScript that will be recognized here too.

+.. _vh-uri-email-properties:

 Properties
 ----------